When the music plays and energy pulses through the audience, Roskilde Festival becomes one of the most intense and euphoric places to be.

 If you love that kind of concert, be ready for what’s coming – and respect those around you.
 If you’re unsure, you can always find an area with a little more room.

-Are you into high energy and close contact – or do you prefer calm and space?
-Find the right spot before the concert begins.
-There are great places everywhere with both sound and vibe.
+Do you want high energy and close contact?
+Or do you prefer more space and a calmer vibe?
+Find the right spot before the concert starts.
+There are great places all around with excellent sound and atmosphere.

 2. Expect close contact

-You’ll be standing close to others, especially during big headline acts.
-If it gets too intense, move further back – the experience will still be great.
+You’ll be standing close to others, especially during the biggest acts.
+If it gets too intense, move further back or to the side.
+You’ll still have a great experience.

 3. Look out for each other